This article welcomes anyone that wants to help with translations or contributions.

 Its first companion is the Audio Interface or ‘AI’, a 16-bit stereo digital-to-analogue converter responsible for sending the final sample through the audio signal that ends on the TV.
 The AI can only process 32 bytes of audio data every 0.25ms, so if we take into account that each sound sample weights 2 bytes and we need two to create stereo sound, the AI will be able to mix up to eight stereo samples with up to 32 kHz of sampling rate, sound!

 Finally we have the Audio RAM or ‘ARAM’ block, which is a large (16 MB) but very slow spare memory that can be used store raw sound data.
 There’s quite a lot of space, so the GPU can also use it store additional material (like textures).
 The CPU doesn’t have direct access to this memory so it will resort to DMA to move content around.

 That being said, the process of generating sound works as follows:

-While we've already reached the sampling age and we are not locked to specific waveforms any more, the new sound system is still a huge improvement.
+While we’ve already reached the sampling age and we are not locked to specific waveforms any more, the new sound system is still a huge improvement.
 Let me show you an example using two games, one released for the Nintendo 64 and its sequel released for the GameCube.
-Both have a different music scores but the context (enemy battle) is the same.
+Both have different music scores but the context (enemy battle) is the same.
 Take a look of how different both tracks differ in sound quality, taking into account the limitations of each system (shared vs dedicated).

 It seems that this generation is putting a lot of work in expandability and accessories, the Gamecube included a couple of new interesting ports, although some of them remained unused.

 Flipper is in charge of interfacing the CPU with the rest of components so apart from including sound and graphics circuitry, it also provides a collection of hardware named (internal) Northbridge composed of:

-Each interface includes its own set of register that allows to alter some of its behaviour.
+Each interface includes its own set of registers that allows to alter some of its behaviour.

 On the bottom of the Gamecube’s case you’ll find two external sockets to connect some widgets.